tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Payment-form.md

 ```

 {{% alert title="Note" color="info"%}}
-If your Payment form includes the variables `paymentMethods`, `iin`, or `pseBanks`, you must concatenate them in such order:
+If your payment form includes the variables `paymentMethods`, `iin`, or `pseBanks`, you must concatenate them in such order:

 ```HTML
 "ApiKey~merchantId~referenceCode~amount~currency~paymentMethods~iin~pseBanks"